Competitiveness

 The use of alternative fuels with carbon-neutral emissions is the measure with the greatest potential for the decarbonisation of maritime transport, although it is also the one with which shipping companies face a greater degree of uncertainty, since there is still no industrial-scale production for many of them. solutions, consumption equipment on board or a regulation, neither market nor technical, at an international level.

-Based on the reference studies on the development of new fuels and propulsion systems and taking into account the objectives of the IMO and the EU, various energy alternatives could be considered for the decarbonization of maritime transport, which were analyzed with a focus on those considered to be of greater relevance, as well as in the current situation of Spain and its main competitors in the different maritime transport corridors, which it occupies.
+Taking into account the reference studies on the development of new fuels and propulsion systems and taking into consideration the objectives of the IMO and the EU, various energy alternatives could be proposed for the decarbonization of maritime transport, which are analyzed with a focus on those considered greater relevance, as well as in the current situation of Spain and its main competitors in the different maritime transport corridors, which it occupies.

 A ship powered by natural gas can directly consume biomethane and synthetic gas mixed in any proportion with LNG, including pure hydrogen in small proportions.